Classification complexity of chaotic systems: Preliminaries

-All spaces are topological metrizable and separable.
+All spaces considered in this paper are topological metrizable and separable.
 A Polish space is a completely metrizable space.
+A Borel set in a Polish space is any element of the sigma algebra generated by open sets.
+An analytic set is a continuous image of a Polish space (resp. an image of a Borel set with respect to a Borel measurable map).

-The Hilbert cube is the countable product $\prod_{n=1}^\infty[0,1]$ and it is denoted by $Q$.
+A Cantor space is a compact non-empty zero-dimensional space which lacks isolated points.
+It is well known that every Cantor space is homeomorphic to the Cantor ternary set.
+The Hilbert cube is the countable product $\prod_{n=1}^\infty[0,1]$ and is denoted by $Q$.
 An absolute retract is a space homeomorphic to a retract of the Hilbert cube.
-A dendrite is an absolute retract with topological dimension one, or equivalently, a locally connected continuum which does not contain a topological copy of the circle as a subspace \cite{Nadler}.
-A dynamical system is a pair $(X,h)$ where $X$ is a compact space and $h:X\to X$ is a continuous map.
-The map $h$ is called (topologically) transitive if for every pair $U, V$ of nonempty open sets there is $n\geq 0$ such that $h^n(U)\cap V\neq\emptyset$.
-The map $h$ is called minimal if every point has a dense orbit.
-A Cantor space is a nonempty compact zero-dimensional space which lacks isolated points.
-We denote by $\mathcal K(X)$ the space of all nonempty compact subspaces with the Vietoris topology.
+A dendrite is an absolute retract with topological dimension one, or equivalently, a locally connected continuum that does not contain a topological copy of the circle as a subspace.
+We denote by $\mathcal K(X)$ the space of all nonempty compact subsets of $X$ equipped with the Vietoris topology.
+See the books \cite{Kechris, Nadler} for more information.